anirudhvarma12/undefined-blog/content/blog/learning-rust/index.md

 ## What is this post?

 This post is supposed to be just a journal of things that I might like, dislike or find interesting enough to document as I learn Rust enough to build a simple CLI app.
+I am following the [Rust Programming Language Book](https://doc.rust-lang.org/book) and many snippets here are picked from there.

 ## The Setup: Rust and Sublime Text 3 (MacOS)